tomslee/covid-animation-canada/README.md

 - A basic outline is by [Pratap Vardhan](https://towardsdatascience.com/bar-chart-race-in-python-with-matplotlib-8e687a5c8a41)
 - Slightly smoother, from [Data Science Coffee](https://www.datasciencecoffee.com/2020-smooth-bar-chart-race/)
-- The most advanced, with properly smooth transitions, is by [Ted Petrou](https://medium.com/dunder-data/create-a-bar-chart-race-animation-in-python-with-matplotlib-477ed1590096)on May 4 (last week!).
-It is accompanied by a package put on [GitHub](https://github.com/dexplo/bar_chart_race).
+- The most advanced, with properly smooth transitions, is by [Ted Petrou](https://medium.com/dunder-data/create-a-bar-chart-race-animation-in-python-with-matplotlib-477ed1590096) on May 4 (last week!).
+It is accompanied by a package put on PyPi.
+I use this package.

 ## Output